masonsherbondy/personal_library/readme.md

-##This is a personal library of hopefully, libraries.
+##This is a personal library of scripts and mods.
 Yes, this is the readme for my library collection.

+## Happy Reading!